What is Psoriatic Arthritis?

 Psoriatic arthritis causes painful inflammation in and around your joints.
 It usually affects people who already have psoriasis, a skin condition that causes a red, scaly rash, especially on your elbows, knees, back, buttocks and scalp.

-However, some people develop the arthritic symptoms before the psoriasis, while others will never develop the skin condition.
+However, some people develop arthritic symptoms before psoriasis, while others will never acquire skin condition.

 Your joint hurts for two reasons:

 - Your nerve endings are irritated by the chemicals produced by the inflammation.

 - The capsule is stretched by the swelling in your joint.